The Balnggarrawarra Melsonby Rangers tourism dream becoming a reality

 The Balnggarrawarra Melsonby Rangers have been looking after country for the last 10 years.

-With the help and support from the Land and Sea Ranger Program and South Cape York Catchment, the Ranger team have been working hard building walking tracks, clearing a campground at Rocky Bend on the pristine Normanby River and also getting their Certificate Three in Tourism and Guiding.
+With the help and support from the Land and Sea Ranger Program and South Cape York Catchment, the Ranger team has been working hard building walking tracks, and clearing a campground at Rocky Bend on the pristine Normanby River, while also getting their Certificate III in Tourism and Guiding.

-Melsonby is located six hours north-east of Cairns along the Battle Camp Road, Balngarrawarra Country and is a great place to attract tourists.
-It has a stunning landscape of rugged sandstone escarpments, open woodland, paper bark lined rivers, Billabongs and wetlands.
-There is some amazing rock art complemented by traditional culture and ecological knowledge that makes this Country a desirable place to visit.
+Melsonby is located six hours north-west of Cairns along the Battle Camp Road, Balnggarrawarra Country and is a great place to attract tourists.
+A stunning landscape of rugged sandstone escarpments, open woodland, paper bark lined rivers, billabongs, wetlands, and amazing rock art, complemented by traditional culture and ecological knowledge, makes this Country a desirable place to visit.

-Melsonby Cultural and Camping Adventures have been practicing their half day tours and hope to start taking bookings and operating in early 2022.
+With help from the Our Country Indigenous Tourism Development team the Balnggarrawarra Melsonby Rangers have secured funding from the Growing Indigenous Tourism in Queensland Fund to develop a feasibility study and business case.
+Melsonby Cultural and Camping Adventures have been practicing on their half day tours and hope to start taking bookings and operating in early 2022.